yw-fang/pycode/IMPORTANT_NOTES.md

 In this way, we can only maintain the requirements.txt file.
-However, for the time-being, I think maintaining these two files is better because some times the package for testing in the requirements.txt are actually not necessary for installation of the main code.
+However, for the time-being, I think maintaining these two files is better because some times the packages for testing in the requirements.txt are actually not necessary for installation of the main code.

 [Reference](https://www.reddit.com/r/Python/comments/3uzl2a/setuppy_requirementstxt_or_a_combination/)